Stochastic Reformulations of Linear Systems: Algorithms and Convergence Theory: Further Connections to Existing Work

 In a similar fashion, it is possible to interpret the methods developed in this paper as images of appropriately designed dual methods.
 In \cite{SDA}, the authors focus on establishing convergence of various quantities, such as dual objective, primal-dual gap, primal objective and so on.
 They obtain the complexity $1/\lambda_{\min}^+$, which is identical to the rate we obtain here for the basic method with unit stepsize.
 However, their results require a stronger assumption on $\cD$ (their assumption implies exactness, but not vice versa).
 We perform a much deeper analysis from the novel viewpoint of stochastic reformulations of linear systems, include a stepsize, and propose and analyze parallel and accelerated variants.

 In the special case when $\mS$ is chosen to be a random unit coordinate vector, \eqref{eq:SDA} specializes to the {\em randomized coordinate descent method}, first analyzed by Leventhal and Lewis \cite{Leventhal:2008:RMLC}.
 In the special case when $\mS$ is chosen as a random column submatrix of the $m\times m$ identity matrix, \eqref{eq:SDA} specializes to the {\em randomized Newton method} of Qu et al.\ \cite{SDNA}.
 Randomized coordinate descent methods are the state of the art methods for certain classes of convex optimization problems with a very large number of variables.
+An analysis of an {\em asynchronous} randomized coordinate descent method for solving linear systems was performed in~\cite{ALS2015}.
 The first complexity analysis beyond quadratics was performed in \cite{ShalevTewari09, Nesterov:2010RCDM, UCDC}, a parallel method was developed in \cite{PCDM}, duality was explored in \cite{SDCA} and acceleration in \cite{APPROX}.